Zankoku-Okuno/blag/articles/review/season-12018a-winter.md

     This is something like the problem of having too much footage, which presents a worse problem to an editor than having too little.
   * **There's only so much time I can save by not getting distracted.**
     I'm not yet sure how else to create time, other than getting practiced at working faster.
-    I should be careful of this one, as it could easily be twisted into be an excuse to slacking.
+    I should be careful of this one, as it could easily be twisted into an excuse for slacking.

 Something that has been bugging me this season is categorizing my actions.
 I think a serious improvement to okuno.info requires understanding how to navigate a pool of actions quickly.